-Growing a castor bean
+Sustainable cultivation of a castor bean

-After harvesting, the berries must be processed quickly to prevent the oil in the berries from spoiling.
+After harvest, the berries must be processed quickly to prevent the oil in the berries from spoiling.
 The berries are pressed to extract the oil, then filtered and pasteurized.
 This process ensures that the oil is clean and safe for use.

-Castor beans are known not only as a source of castor oil, but also as a raw material for 3D printers.
+Castor beans are not only known as a source of castor oil, but also as a raw material for 3D printers.
 These trees produce a biodegradable resin called castor resin.

 The castor resin is obtained by grinding the berries of the castor bean and pressing out the oil.
 The remaining resin is then dried and sieved to remove any impurities.